richtr/html-media-focus/README.md

 #### What about the forward and backward media control interface keys?

 Many types of media control interfaces allow users to skip forward and backward to previous and next tracks in a 'playlist' like way.
-HTML currently avoids the next to statefully create and consume playlist media declaratively.
-Instead, such playlist-like functionality can be implemented by web applications in JavaScript.
+HTML currently avoids the need to statefully create and consume playlist media declaratively.
+Instead, such playlist-like functionality is currently implemented by web applications in their own JavaScript code.

-To enable playlist-like media control interface keys to be fired toward HTMLMediaElement's we thus propose only firing `previous` and `next` events at the current _focused media element_.
-When a user presses the 'next' button in their media control interface we would thus fire a `next` event directly at the _focused media element_ and the web page can either handle that event or not.
+To enable playlist-like media control interface keys we thus propose firing `previous` and `next` events at the current _focused media element_.
+When a user presses the 'next' button in a media control interface we would thus fire a `next` event directly at the _focused media element_ and the web page can then decide to handle that event or not.

 The addition of these two events allows us to relay standard previous/next media control interface key presses toward the _focused media element_ as follows: